bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 }

 As you can see, it consists of the `function` keyword plus a name.
-The function's parameters are in the brackets and you have curly brackets around what the function performs.
+The function’s parameters are in the brackets and you have curly brackets around what the function performs.
 You can create your own, but to make your life easier - there are also a number of default functions.

 ### Outputting Data